 The term curry can be a bit misleading because it includes so many different types of dishes from India or south Asia and it could mean almost anything since the word curry basically means “stew”.
 We usually recognize them from the use of coconut milk as well as an elaborate blend of spices that are typically used in Indian cooking.
 Coriander, turmeric, cumin, nutmeg, cinnamon, fennel seeds and ginger are only a few of them.
 Instead of over-complicating things here, we’ll use curry powder, which is a prepared blend of some of those spices used especially for the purpose of making curries.

-The following curried shrimps recipe is very quick and simple to prepare and requires only a few basic ingredients.
+The following curried shrimp recipe is very quick and simple to prepare and requires only a few basic ingredients.
 It’s so easy and quick that it’ll be ready in less then 15 minutes.
-It’s a great way to prepare delicious shrimps, which are too often forgotten in our day to day meal planning.
+It’s a great way to prepare delicious shrimp, which are too often forgotten in our day to day meal planning.

 Nutritionally, we know that spinach is loaded with a multitude of nutrients like magnesium, iron, calcium, vitamin K and selenium.
-Shrimps for their part are a great source of vitamin B12 and selenium.
+Shrimp for their part are a great source of vitamin B12 and selenium.

 Clarified butter (ghee) or coconut oil are the two best choices to prepare this dish because curries taste amazing with butter and coconut undertones and are traditionally prepared with ghee in India.